 III.
 Proposed Actions

-The agency will summarize the comments submitted in response to
+OSHA will summarize the comments submitted in response to this

-this notice and will include this summary in the request to OMB.
+notice, and will include this summary in the request to OMB to extend

 Type of Review: Extension of a currently approved collection.